King County Volunteer Family Law Settlement Conference Program

-For Seattle or Kent cases, contact Lulu B. Miles, Volunteer Settlement Conference Program Coordinator, at email@example.com, SCVolunteerSettlement@kingcounty.gov or leave a message at: (206) 477-1353 with name of parties, case number and contact number to reserve a settlement conference appointment.
+For Seattle or Kent cases, contact Lulu B. Miles, Volunteer Settlement Conference Program Coordinator, at firstname.lastname@example.org or SCVolunteerSettlement@kingcounty.gov with name of parties, case number and contact number to reserve a settlement conference appointment.
 The Volunteer Settlement Conference Program is first come, first serve and a one-time service opportunity.
 Please note that when parties agree on a date, this date is set because of limited spacing and cannot be changed.

 If you utilize this program, you will receive a receipt in form of a confirmation letter confirming the date, time and settlement master attorney information.
 The letter will also specify the information you need to provide to the settlement master attorney in advance of your settlement conference.
 Please note, that most if not all of the settlement master attorneys are conducting their settlement conferences via video conferencing due to the COVID-19 public health crisis.